 - Sal and pepper to taste

-1. Place tomatoes and peeled garlic cloves in a saucepan, and cover with water.
-Cook over medium high heat until tomatoes are soft, about 8 minutes.
+- Place tomatoes and peeled garlic cloves in a saucepan, and cover with water.
+Cook over medium-high heat until tomatoes are soft, about 8 minutes.

-2. While the tomatoes are cooking, roast piquin peppers over a medium heat.
+- While the tomatoes are cooking, roast piquin peppers over a medium heat.
 Use a griddle or frying pan for this purpose, making sure you do not burn the peppers.
 It will take about 30 seconds to roast them.
-If you are not use to roast peppers, turn the exhaust fan on.
+If you are not used to roasting peppers, turn the exhaust fan on.
 Set the peppers aside to cool.